Forms and Deadlines

 Election Day Registration

-NO. Contact your state representatives and ask them to allow all Pennsylvania voters to register to vote at their polling place on Election Day.
+Ask your state representatives to pass legislation which permits all voters to register at their polling place on Election Day.

 LIMITED.
 Voters who will be eighteen (18) before the end of the calendar year and on or before Election Day may register.